-Steve sits on the boards of several community organizations, including Camp B.B.
-Riback (as Past Chairman), the Jewish Federation of Edmonton (as Vice President), the Edmonton Talmud Torah Society and he was the Vice-Chair of the City of Edmonton’s Next Generation Task Force.
+Steve sits on the boards of several community organizations, including the Jewish Federation of Edmonton (as Vice President), the Edmonton Talmud Torah Society and he was the Vice-Chair of the City of Edmonton’s Next Generation Task Force.
 In 2009, Steve received the National Award of Excellence for his commitment to the Canadian Jewish Community.
 During this time he co-chaired the National Young Leadership Israel Advocacy Program through CIJA’s predecessors, and through this position led missions for Members of Canada’s Parliament to Israel.

 Dr. Mario Silva has had a distinguished career as an elected municipal and federal official between the years 1994 and 2011 as well as an author and international legal scholar.
 He was appointed by the Government of Canada to serve as the 2013 Chair of the International Holocaust Remembrance Alliance (IHRA).

 Dr. Silva is a graduate of the University of Toronto, the University of Sorbonne in Paris and holds a Master’s degree in International Law from Oxford University as well as a PhD in law from the National University of Ireland in Galway.
 He has been honoured with the French Order of the Legion of Honour, Order of Merit of Portugal, the Order of Rio Branco from Brazil and the Insignia of the Autonomous Region of the Azores.
 He has also received the Bridge Builder Award by the Parliament of Canada All Party Interfaith Friendship Group.

-David was the first Chair of CIJA’s GTA Local Partnership Committee and has served on the boards of Jewish Federations of North America, Jewish Federations of Canada-UIA and UJA Federation of Greater Toronto.
-In 2007, David became the first Canadian Chair of the National Young Leadership Cabinet of Jewish Federations of North America.
+Mr. Spiro was the first Chair of CIJA’s GTA Local Partnership Committee and has served on the boards of Jewish Federations of North America, Jewish Federations of Canada-UIA and UJA Federation of Greater Toronto.
+In 2007, he became the first Canadian Chair of the National Young Leadership Cabinet of Jewish Federations of North America.
 In the broader community, he serves on the boards of the Canadian Opera Company and the Canadian Opera Foundation and has received an Arbor Award from the University of Toronto for outstanding personal service to the University.